Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Experimental Results

-In this section, we conduct comprehensive experiments to evaluate the effectiveness of our models against both implicit and explicit GNNs on benchmark datasets for node classification and graph classification.
-We refer to \cref{app:exp} for the details of data statistics and experimental setup.
-In the experiments, we adopt the random walk Laplacian $\Delta^{\text{(rw)}}$ and the graph neural Laplacian $\Delta_\Phi$ for DIGNN, which are denoted by DIGNN-$\Delta^{\text{(rw)}}$ (discussed in \cref{app:lap}) and DIGNN-$\Delta_\Phi$ (\cref{eq:neural-lap}), respectively.
+In this section, we conduct experiments to evaluate the effectiveness of our models against implicit and explicit GNNs on benchmark datasets for node and graph classification tasks.
+See \cref{app:exp} for the details of data statistics and experimental setup.
+We adopt the random walk Laplacian $\Delta^{\text{(rw)}}$ (discussed in \cref{app:lap}) and the graph neural Laplacian $\Delta_\Phi$ for DIGNN (termed as DIGNN-$\Delta^{\text{(rw)}}$ and DIGNN-$\Delta_\Phi$ respectively).
 Our models are implemented based on the PyTorch Geometric library~\citep{pyg-aXiv2019}.